 Outcome: All the equipment paramedics need will always be on board.

 Pinpoint defective items

-ACETECH TracSENSE prevents defective equipment from going out into the field so ambulance crews know they have kit that works every time they reach for it.
-And it’s invaluable in the event of a product recall, picking out the precise location of every piece of defective kit and getting it brought back to base for servicing or replacing.
+ACETECH Asset Intelligence prevents defective equipment from going out into the field so ambulance crews know they have equipment that works every time they reach for it.
+And it’s invaluable in the event of a product recall, picking out the precise location of every piece of defective equipment and getting it brought back to base for servicing or replacing.